-- being over friendly with children - having favourites - taking photographs of children on their personal mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - using inappropriate sexualised, intimidating or offensive language
+- being over friendly with children - · having favourites - taking photographs of children on their personal mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - using inappropriate sexualised, intimidating or offensive language ultimately intended to enable abuse.

-Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
 It is crucial that ANY such concerns, including those which do not meet the harm threshold (see the above section), are shared responsibly and with the Head, and recorded and dealt with appropriately.
 Ensuring concerns are dealt with effectively should also protect those working in or on behalf of SG from potential false allegations or misunderstandings.
 SG also has a low-level concerns self-reporting form, called a neutral notification form which is accessed via the school's intranet.
 The form is accessible to all members of SG staff to complete but only the Head is able to read and access entries.
 It is the Head's duty to follow up on any reports, this may be done in consultation with the DSL.
 Further details can be found in the School's Low-Level Concerns policy.